 Leave of Absence/Voluntary Withdraw

-Students returning from a leave of absence, extended period of non-registration, passive withdrawal, etc., who wish to return to Drew must submit a petition for re-entry to the Academic Standing Committee at least one month prior to the start of term for which they are seeking re-entry.
+Students returning from a leave of absence, extended period of non-registration, or voluntary or administrative withdrawal, who wish to return to Drew must submit a petition for re-entry to the Academic Standing Committee prior to the start of term for which they are seeking re-entry.
+Students should submit this request at least one month prior to the start of the term to allow for approval and processing (submissions after that time may affect a student’s ability to register for the term in a timely manner).
 With regard to financial aid, students are advised to consult with the Office of Financial Assistance regarding deadlines and eligibility.
+Students are required to clear account balances prior to re-entry and should contact Student Accounts with any questions or concerns.

 A student with sophomore or higher standing who is carrying a full-time course of study may elect one course per semester on a Pass/Fail (P/F) basis, up to at most 20 credits, to be applied toward the degree.
 A Pass (P) grade is defined as quality of work equivalent to a D- or better.
 Courses applied to the major or minor and courses used to meet general education requirements may not be taken on a P/F basis unless the course has been designated as only carrying the P/F grade.
 Courses graded P carry full credit toward graduation but are not included in the computation of the cumulative GPA.
 Courses graded F do not carry credit toward graduation and are included in the computation of the cumulative GPA.